Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Acknowledgment

 \section{Acknowledgment}

 We thank Niravkumar Patel and Cullen Gantenberg for numerical data during an early stage of the project.
+We thank Animesh Nanda and Yuan-Ming Lu for discussions and comments.
 S.F. acknowledges support from NSF Materials Research Science and Engineering Center (MRSEC) Grant No. DMR-2011876, N.T. from NSF-DMR 2138905.
 A.A. acknowledges support from IIT Kanpur Initiation Grant (IITK/PHY/2022010) and thanks ICTS, Bangalore for hospitality.
 S. B. acknowledges funding from Max Planck Partner group Grant at ICTS, Swarna jayanti fellowship grant of SERB-DST (India) Grant No. SB/SJF/2021-22/12 and the Department of Atomic Energy, Government of India, under Project No. RTI4001.
-We thank Dr. Animesh Nanda for discussions and comments.